FutureTense/lock-manager/README.md

 Follow [these instructions](https://hacs.xyz/docs/faq/custom_repositories) to add a custom repository to your HACS integration.
 The repository you want to use is: https://github.com/FutureTense/lock-manager and you will want to install it as an `Integration`.

 Open HACS and select the Integrations tab.
 Click the + icon at the bottom right and search for `lock-manager`.
-If you are using the OpenZwave implemtation, make sure you choose the latest version that ends in **ozw**.
-Otherwise, for the native HA Zwave implementation select a version *without* ozw.
 You will then get a message that the integration requires Home Assistant to be restarted.
 Please do so.

 You need to create an integration for each lock you want to control.
 Select Configuration | Integrations.
 Click the + icon at the bottom right and search for **lock-manager** and select it.
 The integration UI will prompt you for several values.
 Below we are using the default entity names that are created for a Schlage BE469 lock.